Amara West

 Amara West was founded in the 19th Dynasty by Seti I and was probably, at least temporarily, an administrative center.
 Here was the official residence of the representative of Kush.
 The fortified city was about 200 x 200 m.
 Here stood a great temple of Ramesses II, excavated between 1938 and 1950.
 The town's name was first per-Menmaatre (House of Seti I), was then in Per-Rameses-meri-Amon (House of Ramesses II), and finally changed to Chenem-Waset.

-The place is under excavation since 2008 by a team of the British Museum under Neil Spencer.
+The place has been under excavation since 2008 by a team from the British Museum under Neil Spencer.

 Amara East